 Honing the edge is, in essence, a very light, very mild sharpening, one designed only to restore an edge that is otherwise in good repair.

-Honing works by realigning the very apex of the edge, known as the burr, which is so fine that it cannot normally be seen with the naked eye.
+Honing works by realigning the very apex of the edge, known as the burr, which is so fine that it cannot normally be seen without a magnifier.
 It is the condition and alignment of the burr that makes an edge truly sharp.

 Honing helps keep the burr in proper alignment and proportion, maintaining the edge that you work so hard to establish in the first place and prolonging the amount of time between proper sharpens.

 By making sharpening less necessary, and therefore less frequent, honing helps to prolong the life of your blade and ergo your knife.

 Over-sharpening a knife, either by sharpening too often or working at the edge for too long will do nothing except accelerate the demise of your knife by removing more material than is necessary to establish a working edge.

 By selecting proper sharpening tools, and using correct techniques the lifespan of your knife can be extended.

 Tom Marlowe practically grew up with a gun in his hand, and has held all kinds of jobs in the gun industry: range safety, sales, instruction and consulting, Tom has the experience to help civilian shooters figure out what will work best for them.